bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/line-item.md

         <td><code>bill</code></td>
         <td><a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/"><code>[Location]</code></a> Bill To Location
           <br>
           There are several ways to input location information.
-See the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a> section for more details
+For more information,see the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a>
         </td>
       </tr>
       <tr>